Nat3Mark2613/Natalia_Kudr/README.md

 ### BDM/PM/Data_Business_Analyst

 #Education:

-2005- 2010 Admiral Makarov State University of Maritime and Inland shipping <пробел><пробел>
-Marine engineer by profession «Shipbuilding»
+2005- 2010 Admiral Makarov State University of Maritime and Inland shipping Marine engineer by profession «Shipbuilding»

 #Additional education:
 • 2014 Contemporary technology of engineering ore mining factory, ore preparation and dressing minerals raw materials.(No certificate 66-093 ) Saint-Petersburg Mining University
 • 2019 Specialist at Smeta.
 Issue of Cost Card, checking and expertise of documents in an investment building business.
 Smeta.ru